HOROS traditional dance is a holistic dance method.

 Traditional Greek dance in a sense extends outward to reach the cosmic - to find purpose in the unity of dance and music alive in this world - through a cultural heritage, passed down from generation to generation.

 Down through the ages, traditional Greek dance has always been part of Grecian social life.
 This body of dance has remained alive through the ages, not only as it has connected the peoples of a community one to another, defining an ancient and triumphant culture, but for the profound reason that this ancient people understood that music and dance were means of healing for body and soul, as an integral part of a holistic health education.
-We certainly feel this original power to be inherent in the Greek dance since ancient times, even today while we dance.
+We certainly feel this original power to be inherent in traditional Greek dance since ancient times, even today while we dance.
 The dances remain alive, to us, today.
-We can still today find our own place in the circle of dancers and experience the joy and vigour that this ancient tradition can bring to our modern lives.
+We can still today find our own place in the circle of dancers and experience the value of vivid tradition in our modern life.

 We developed the holistic dance teaching method HOROS traditional dance in the quest of sharing an authentic dance experience with all of its original energy and depth with others.
 Therefore, together, we immerse ourselves in the spiritual dimension of the ancient rhythms and melodies.
 At the same time we learn more about the mythological, historical and cultural background of traditional Greek songs and dances.